 Dr. Bridget Stutchbury (Graduate Program Director)

 Table 1.
 A summary table of ecological engineering principles categorized into the three basic categories.
-Specific design principles are adapted from Mitsch and Jørgensen 2004.
+Specific design principles are adapted from Mitsch and Jørgensen 2004. sentence - state what the tables means and also define what each column is - why are there 19 principles, is the specific example a paper?
+Call it ‘representative publication’ etc since they see this table first, do a stronger table legend here so they get it